kurapica/PLoop/README.md

 * Global method start with "_" are interface methods, can only be called by the interface itself.

-* Global method whose name is the interface name, is initializer , will receive object that created from the classes that extend from the interface without any other paramters.
+* Global method whose name is the interface name, is initializer , will receive object that created from the classes that extend from the interface without any other paramters, the initializer will be called by the system when the object is first created and already inited by the constructors of the class, also after the init-table is applied, so the initializer can be used to manage objects with same behaviors based on the object's settings.

+		interface "IFProperty"
+			event "OnPropertyChanged"

+			local function OnPropertyChanged(self, old, new, prop)
+				print( ("[%s] %s -> %s"):format(prop, tostring(old), tostring(new)) )
+			end

+			function IFProperty(self)
+				self.OnPropertyChanged = self.OnPropertyChanged + OnPropertyChanged
+			end
+		endinterface "IFProperty"

+		class "PropertyTest"
+			extend "IFProperty"

+			property "Value" { Type = System.Number, Event = "OnPropertyChanged"}
+		endclass "PropertyTest"

+		o = PropertyTest{ Value = 123 }

+		-- [Value] 123 -> 456
+		o.Value = 456

 * No meta-methods can be defined in the interface.

-* Re-define interface is like re-define a class, any features would be passed to classes that extend from it.

-* like the **part-class**, **part-interface** is used to re-define the interface without clearance.
+* Normally we only give empty definitions of the features, so the class that extended from the interface must define them, there are two attribute used to describe those rules :

+	* `System.__Require__`, used to describe the property or method must be override by the class.

+			interface "IFA"
+				import "System"

+				__Require__() function testA() end
+				__Require__() property "testB" {}

+			endinterface "IFA"

+			class "A"
+				extend "IFA"
+			endclass "A"

+		You could get the error :

+			stdin:12: A lack declaration of :
+    		IFA - [Method]testA [Property]testB

+	* `System.__Optional__`, used to describe the property or method should be override by the class, but not strict, it's no harm to keep it.

+	* Properties and methodes without those attribute, is designed to be

+The PLoop system don't just bring in much keywords to increase features, using attribute is simple and more extendable, we'll see how to declare custom attributes in some later chapter.

 Init & Dispose